Kacu1137/ai-chatbot-colab/README.md

-# ai-chatbot-colab
-Build your own AI chatbot from scratch using Google Colab, TensorFlow, and a simple interactive interface.
 # Deep Learning Chatbot in Google Colab

 Build a deep learning-based AI chatbot from scratch using Google Colab, TensorFlow, and an interactive interface.